Josh-techie/SABIB-Electronic-Circuits/README.md

 ## Circuit Realized:

-- So far I just realized the circuit of Electric-Valve with ESP32.
+- I realized the circuit of Electric-Valve with ESP32, refer to [Electric-Valve-Command](./Electric-Valve-Command/)
+- I realized the circuit of Electric Valve with Push Button, refer to [Electric-Valve-Push-Button](./Electric-Valve-Push-Button/)